U3B5HMD/hackmud/README.md

 ### Tier

 What system your tier has been initialized at.
-Your system's tier determines how much money you can have, and how many upgrades you can store and load.
+Your system's tier determines how much money you can have, how many upgrades you can store and load, and what PVP scripts you are vulnerable to.
+Each tier is vulnerable to a specific set of PVP scripts _plus_ all vulnerabilities listed under the previous tiers.

 #### Tier 0 (Uninitialized)